andr-be/learning_c/knking_a_modern_approach/chapter_4_expressions/c4_exercises.md

 /*D*/   -8 / -5
 ```

     A:    1
     B:   -1
     C:   -1
     D:    1
 ***

 ## 4. Repeat Exercise 3 for C99

     A:   1
     B:  -1
     C:  -1
     D:   1
 ***

-## 7. The algorithm for computing the UPC check digit ends with the following steps:
+## 7. The algorithm for computing the UPC check digit ends with the following steps

 ```txt
 1) Subtract 1 from the Total
 2) Compute the remainder when the adjusted total is divided by 10
 3) Subtract the remainder from 9
 ```

 It's tempting to try and simplify the algorithm by using these steps instead;

 ```txt
 1) Compute the remainder when the total is divided by 10.
 2) Subtract the remainder from 10.
 ```

 Why doesn't this technique work?

     Let's work it through!